mariaarabelo/mariaarabelo/README.md

 🎓 I hold a bachelor's degree in Informatics and Computing Engineering.

-🤖 Now pursuing a Master’s in Artificial Intelligence, at the University of Porto.
+🔐 Now working as a Identity and Access Managament Engineer Trainee at MC Digital.

 ### Curiosities